 Atorvastatin is an oral prescription drug commonly sold under the brand name Lipitor.
 It is also sold in generic form, which will cost less on your part.
 In some cases, however, generic drugs may not have every strength or form available – compared to the branded version.

-The makers of Lipitor claim the drug reduces the risk of heart disease, stroke, and lessens the possibility of having heart surgery that people with – or at risk of – heart disease.
+The makers of the drug claim Atorvastatin reduces the risk of heart disease, stroke, and lessens the possibility of having heart surgery that people with – or at risk of – heart disease.
 This is why Atorvastatin is usually taken with proper diet, weight loss, and an active lifestyle.

-Other than that, the drug is used to lessen the accumulation of fatty substances – low-density lipoprotein (LDL or ‘bad’) cholesterol and the triglycerides found in the blood; and in turn, increase the amount of high-density lipoprotein (HDL or ‘good’) cholesterol.
+Other than that, the benefits of Lipitor include lessening the accumulation of fatty substances – low-density lipoprotein (LDL or ‘bad’) cholesterol and the triglycerides found in the blood; and in turn, increase the amount of high-density lipoprotein (HDL or ‘good’) cholesterol.

 There has been a great deal of research in recent years, however, that brings into question whether cholestoral is linked with Heart Disease.
 Doctors like Uffe Ravnskov who wrote “The Cholesterol Myths: Exposing the Fallacy that Saturated Fat and Cholesterol Cause Heart Disease”.
 In fact, he believes the studies put out in the scientific community do not accurately show a direct link between high cholesterol and heart disease.
 Several other studies have shown just the opposite – that cholesterol is beneficial for the body in many ways, especially in older adults.